Michael Klipsch was appointed to the Purdue Board of Trustees by Governor Mike Pence on May 11, 2015.

 Mr. Klipsch is actively involved in the community, volunteering in organizations such as the American Cancer Society, Make-A-Wish Foundation, Boy Scouts of America, and Carmel Dad's Club in Carmel, Indiana.

-A Purdue alumnus, he earned a bachelor's degree in industrial management in 1985.
-He also holds a J.D. with honors from the IU Maurer School of Law.
+A Purdue alumnus, he earned a Bachelor's degree in industrial management in 1985.
+He also holds a J.D. with honors from the Maurer School of Law at IU Bloomington.